-The indentures governing our 6 1/2% Senior Secured Notes due 2019 (the "2019 Senior Secured Notes"), 7 5/8% Senior Notes due 2021 (the "2021 Senior Unsecured Notes"), 5.250% Senior Secured Notes due August 1, 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due August 1, 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due August 1, 2026 (the "2026 Senior Secured Notes") contain various covenants, subject to certain exceptions, that limit our ability and/or our restricted subsidiaries' ability to, among other things:
+The indentures governing the HSS 6 1/2% Senior Secured Notes due 2019 (the "2019 Senior Secured Notes"), 7 5/8% Senior Notes due 2021 (the "2021 Senior Unsecured Notes"), 5.250% Senior Secured Notes due August 1, 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due August 1, 2026 (the "2026 Senior Unsecured Notes" and together with the 2026 Senior Secured Notes, the "2026 Notes") contain various covenants, subject to certain exceptions, that limit our ability and/or our restricted subsidiaries' ability to, among other things:

-- incur additional debt; - pay dividends or make distributions on our capital stock or repurchase our capital stock; - make certain investments; - create liens or enter into sale and leaseback transactions;
+- incur additional debt;

+- pay dividends or make distributions on HSS' capital stock or repurchase HSS' capital stock;

+- · make certain investments;

+- create liens or enter into sale and leaseback transactions;

-- enter into transactions with affiliates;
+- · enter into transactions with affiliates;

 - merge or consolidate with another company;

-- transfer and sell assets; and
+- · transfer and sell assets; and

-- allow to exist certain restrictions on the ability of certain of our subsidiaries to pay dividends, make distributions, make other payments, or transfer assets to us or our subsidiaries.
+- allow to exist certain restrictions on the ability of certain of HSS' subsidiaries to pay dividends, make distributions, make other payments, or transfer assets to HSS or its subsidiaries.

 Failure to comply with these and certain other financial covenants, if not cured or waived, may result in an event of default under the indentures, which could have a material adverse effect on our business, financial condition, results of operations or prospects.
 If an event of default occurs and is continuing under the respective indenture, the trustee under that indenture or the requisite holders of the notes under that indenture may declare all such notes to be immediately due and payable and, in the case of the indentures governing any of our secured notes, could proceed against the collateral that secures the applicable secured notes.
-We and certain of our subsidiaries have pledged a significant portion of our assets as collateral to secure the 2019 Senior Secured Notes and the 2026 Senior Secured Notes.
+Certain of our subsidiaries have pledged a significant portion of our assets as collateral to secure the 2019 Senior Secured Notes and the 2026 Senior Secured Notes.
 If we do not have enough cash to service our debt or fund other liquidity needs, we may be required to take actions such as requesting a waiver from the holders of the notes, reducing or delaying capital expenditures, selling assets, restructuring or refinancing all or part of the existing debt, or seeking additional equity capital.
 We cannot assure you that any of these remedies can be implemented on commercially reasonable terms or at all, which could result in the trustee declaring the notes to be immediately due and payable and/or foreclosing on the collateral.